JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_2.md

 But true religion is a living love, a life of service.
 The religionist's detachment from much that is purely temporal and trivial never leads to  isolation, nor should it destroy the sense of humor.
 Genuine religion takes nothing away from human existence, but it does add new meanings to all of life; it generates new types of enthusiasm, zeal, and courage.

 One of the most amazing earmarks of religious living is that dynamic and sublime peace, that peace which passes all human understanding, that cosmic poise which betokens the absence of all doubt and turmoil.
 Such levels of spiritual stability are immune to disappointment.
-Such religionists are like the Apostle Paul, who said: "I am persuaded that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor anything else shall be able to separate us from the love of God." (from p.1100/1101)
+Such religionists are like the Apostle Paul, who said: “I am persuaded that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor anything else shall be able to separate us from the love of God.” (from p.1100/1101)

 # Learning to Teach

 Sooner or later Urantia Book readers are going to need to heed the calls put out by its revelators.
 One such is on page 43:

-"The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness."
+“The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.”

 A high priority is assigned to bringing Christianity back from its present status of authoritarian religion to what it was always meant to be—a religion of the spirit centered on the relationship between the individual, the Spirit of Truth, and the Father Spirit within.
 This priority is emphasized in at least ten paragraphs in the Papers, such as:

-"Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
-The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men…."(2084)
+“Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
+The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men….”(2084)

 Those Urantia Book readers who have already taken this task seriously have learned a lot about what is unlikely to achieve much in the way of long term success.